kamekazz/DataWasher/README.md

 A simple Flask application skeleton.

-Authentication is backed by a small SQLite database.
+Authentication is backed by a Heroku Postgres database.
 Users can be created from the **Create User** page and then sign in using the login form.
 Once authenticated the **Dashboard** and **1‑Hour Report** pages become available.
 Logging out clears the session and redirects back to the login page.